AmpersandJS/ampersandjs.com/learn_markdown/data-hook-attribute.md

 });
 ```

 In order to encourage this practice, because it's so helpful, there are several places within [ampersand-view](/docs/#ampersand-view) where there's shortcuts for grabbing things by it's hook.
-For example `this.getByHook('action-save')` would fetch the element from within the view with that role.
+For example `this.queryByHook('action-save')` would fetch the element from within the view with that data-hook attribute.

-There's also a shortcut for role-based selection when declaring bindings:
+There's also a shortcut for hook-based selection when declaring bindings:

 ```js
 ...